snowAK34/liri-node-app/README.md

 ## Description

 This is a back-end only application that uses node to take arguments from the command line and outputs information based on the command and search given.
+Included commands are listed below under usage.

 ## Setup